• Home

 Ingredients

-For The Donuts
+For The Glazed Chocolate Donuts

-• 1 ⅔ cups gluten free 1:1 flour (I use a gf 1:1 flour with xanthan gum)
+• 1 ⅔ cups multipurpose gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

 • ⅓ cup cocoa power (I fill the ⅓ cup halfway with dutch or natural unsweetened cocoa powder and the rest with dark cocoa powder)